Summer in Warsaw: things to do in Warsaw in the summertime

 Chopin music piano recitals

-Location: Fryderyk Concert Hall, Podwale 15 Street (the old town), every day at 5.30 pm and 7 pm, online tickets.
+Location: Fryderyk Concert Hall, Podwale 15 Street (the old town), online tickets.
 The recitals feature Fryderyk Chopin’s most famous compositions.
-Facebook page in English and PolishWebsite in English.
+Website in English.

 Bowling in Warsaw

-Try to pronounce bowling in Polish: kręgle!
-Bowling is relatively new entertainment in Poland, but many Poles – children and adults – have come to love it.
+Try to pronounce bowling in Polish: kręgle!;) Bowling is relatively new entertainment in Poland, but many Poles – children and adults – have come to love it.
 Selected bowling alleys in Warsaw include Hulakula in Praga (website in English), MK Bowling in Galeria Młociny shopping center in Bielany (website in Polish), 7 Club in Praga (website in Polish), Arco in Ochota (website in Polish), Kręgielnia TB in Ursynów (website in Polish), Kręgielnia TB in Włochy (website in Polish), Kręgielnia TB in Ochota (website in Polish), Kręgielnia TB in Gocław/Praga (website in Polish), Kręgielnia TB in Saska Kępa (website in Polish), Bowl Pub in Mokotów – Warszawianka water park (website in Polish).

 Swimming in “Wodny Park Warszawianka” – an indoor water park in Mokotów